SAPIENTER RETENTATVM, SVCCEDET ALIQVANDO.

 Hans Vredeman de Vries, “Alchemist’s Laboratory”

-A brief professional description
+A brief professional history

+I am a software architect and senior developer specialized in facilitating data science.
 My PhD is in Personality and Social Psychology; it focused on applied statistics, Natural Language Processing, measure creation, data science, and data ethics.
 My dissertation involved data mining approximately 160,000 obituaries from across the country to better understand patterns of values in the people who wrote them.

 I cultivate expertise in working with and educating collaborators and clients at a variety of technical skill levels – creating software and workflows that enable others to ask questions they may not yet have language to describe, and that scaffold on and incentivize current best practices in security, analytics, and privacy.